Dead to the World Tour: Second leg (North American tour 1996–1997)

 The band arrived at Wolf Mountain despite the tour bus sliding off the road due to a winter storm.
 Deseret News reported 2,400 people braved the weather to attend the concert.
 The stage design consisted of a stained glass tableau that depicted Saint Michael the Archangel slaying the dragon during the War in Heaven from the 9th verse of the twelfth chapter of the Book of Revelation, a pipe organ and a fog machine.
 L7 opened the show and Marilyn Manson played an hour long set which included "Angel with Scabbed Wings", "Organ Grinder", "Get Your Gunn", "The Reflecting God", "The Beautiful People", and "Irresponsible Hate Anthem.
 Manson dedicated their performance of "Cake & Sodomy" to the Church of Jesus Christ of Latter-day Saints.

 During the show, an audience member kept aiming a laser rifle–scope at Manson.
 An aggravated Manson dared the audience member to shoot him and stood on top of the monitor speakers to "give [him] a better target."
 Manson then lacerated his chest by dragging a broken bottle across it during their performance of "Sweet Dreams (Are Made of This)."
 Deseret News reported their rendition of the Eurythmics song drew the biggest cheers of the evening.
 The concert came to its climax with the song "Antichrist Superstar."
 For this song, the stage design was transformed into a mock fascist rally.
-Manson, wearing a preacher's suit, stood at a black and red lectern emblazoned with the Antichrist Superstar 'shock' logo while tearing pages from a Bible (which some local outlets mistook for another Book of Mormon).
+Manson, wearing a preacher's suit, stood at a black and red rostrum emblazoned with the Antichrist Superstar 'shock' logo while tearing pages from a Bible (which some local outlets mistook for another Book of Mormon).
 The backdrop was changed from the stained glass tableau to three oversized vertical banners unfurled from the ceiling and similarly emblazoned as the lectern.
 The show ended with a two-song, 14-minute encore.

 The next day on January 12, 1997 the band faced another bomb threat ahead of their performance at the O'Connor Fieldhouse in Caldwell, Idaho.
 In order to "give people in the community an opportunity to have an alternative" to the concert, the Caldwell First Christian Church organized a show, dubbed the "Holy War Concert", of two local Christian rock bands.